-Dr. Gregory Hillyard and Dr. Alexandra Monroe treat patients using full and partial dentures.
+Dr. Gregory Hillyard and Dr. Alexandra Monroe treat patients with full and partial dentures.
 Dentures provide a great restorative dental solution for the replacement of a full arch of missing teeth.
 They can improve your quality of life by restoring confidence, function, and strength to your smile.
 This treatment looks natural and fits comfortably and securely in your mouth.
+Learn more below about how we treat patients with dentures in our Media, PA office.
+We will also review why you should replace missing teeth.

 Why Replace Missing Teeth?